 In 1962, the Soviet Union launched two manned capsules into orbit at the same time, and Cobb sent a telegram to President Kennedy: “Hope in light of new Russian space achievement you will reconsider my request to discuss with you United States putting first woman into space.”
 Though she’d been appointed as a NASA consultant the previous year, her request was denied.
 She wrote again in March 1963: “I have not wanted to bother you with this matter but I can be patient no longer.
 It is a fact that the American people want the United States to put the first woman in space.”

 Her lobbying didn’t convince the government, and Soviet cosmonaut Valentina Tereshkova would be the first woman in space three months later.
-Cobb never went to space, but continued to fly for the rest of her career and was awarded the Nobel Peace Prize in 1981 for her work piloting relief missions to South America.
+Cobb never went to space, but continued to fly for the rest of her career and was nominated for the Nobel Peace Prize in 1981 for her work piloting relief missions to South America.
 She noted in a 1998 interview, “I would give my life to fly in space…I would then, and I would now.”

 It wasn’t until Dr. Sally Ride’s mission in 1983 that an American woman – and, as the world would learn after her death, a person who identified as part of the LGBTQ+ community – left Earth’s atmosphere.
 Later that year, Dr. Guion “Guy” Bluford became the first African American in space.
 As we celebrate these and other iconic achievements in the lead-up to the 50th anniversary of the moon landing, we’re also proud to preserve the records that document lesser-known fights for equal opportunities in the space program, and those who forged a path for the explorers who followed.